Scalable Production Scheduling: Linear Complexity via Unified Homogeneous Graphs: Experiments and Results

 We design our experimental evaluation to validate the general efficacy of our proposed unified graph framework and systematically investigate the zero-shot generalization capabilities of the learned policies.

 To investigate how the training distribution affects generalization, we train multiple independent agents across a range of problem geometries $\mathcal{J} \times \mathcal{M}$.
 Evaluation is conducted on a comprehensive testbed of 1,820 instances covering diverse scales and configurations.
-For architectural baseline validation, we utilize a collection of standard historical datasets, namely the Taillard \cite{taillardBenchmarksBasicScheduling1993} and Lawrence \cite{lawrence1984resource} benchmarks.
-We additionally introduce a custom synthetic suite designed to assess topological sensitivity, comprising 100 instances per configuration and spanning square geometries ($5 \times 5$ to $20 \times 20$) as well as highly congested rectangular layouts ($10 \times 5$ up to $100 \times 20$) with systematically varied job-to-machine ratios.
+For architectural baseline validation, we utilize standard historical datasets, namely the Taillard \cite{taillardBenchmarksBasicScheduling1993} and Lawrence \cite{lawrence1984resource} benchmarks.
+We additionally introduce a custom synthetic suite to assess topological sensitivity, comprising 100 instances per configuration and spanning square geometries ($5 \times 5$ to $20 \times 20$) as well as rectangular layouts ($10 \times 5$ up to $100 \times 20$) with systematically varied job-to-machine ratios.
+Synthetic instances follow the standard random JSSP protocol: machine routes are sampled as random permutations, processing times are drawn independently from $\mathcal{U}\{1,99\}$, and job-to-machine ratios are varied by changing the number of jobs for fixed machine sets.
+All generator settings and seeds are included in the released code repository.